xpdustry/kotlin-shadow-relocator/README.md

 ~~Stolen~~ Inspired from the [jetbrains exposed gradle plugin](https://github.com/JetBrains/exposed-intellij-plugin).

+> And also [Spliterash/shadow-kotlin-relocate](https://github.com/Spliterash/shadow-kotlin-relocate) for some bug fixes.

 ## Usage

 First, add the xpdustry maven repository to plugin management in your `settings.gradle.kts` file.